 Khalil al-Sakakini was born in Jerusalem, the son of Qustandi al-Sakakini and Mariam Harami.
-He had one sister, Milia, and two brothers, Ya‘qub and Yusuf.
+He had two sisters, Milia and Froso, and two brothers, Ya‘qub and Yusuf.
 He and his wife, Sultana Abdu, had a son, Sari, and two daughters, Hala and Dumia.

 He received his elementary school education at the Greek Orthodox school in Jerusalem and the Anglican missionary school (C.M.S.).
 Following several years at the Zion School (Bishop Gobat’s School), he enrolled in the Shabab College (later renamed the English College), where his teacher was the distinguished Arabist and educator Nakhla Zurayq.